mmertama/Gempyre/README.md

 ### Gempyre API

-* gempyre.h, everything that basic application needs.
+* gempyre.h, core classes for the application development.
-* gempyre_utils.h, miscellaneous collection or function that helps writing applications.
+* gempyre_utils.h, miscellaneous collection of helper functions.
+These are not available for Python as there are plenty of analogous fuctionality.
-* gempyre_graphics.h,  helps developing graphics intensive applications and games.
+* gempyre_graphics.h, HTML canvas functions for bitmap and vector graphics.
-* gempyre_client.h, provides file dialogs for Gempyre application.
+* gempyre_client.h, file dialogs for Gempyre application.
+Not available when system browser is used as an application window.

 [Gempyre Documentation](https://mmertama.github.io/Gempyre/)